NodebotsCapeTown/NodebotsDay2014/SoccerbotChallenges.md

 ##Individual bot challenges

-The bot with the lowest time and the most goals wins
+The soccerbot with the lowest time and the most goals wins

 ###Challenge One

 4 Cones in a 1meter x 1meter square - your bot needs to get around the square.
-This a calibration routine for the others.
+This a calibration routine for the others, 3 runs allowed the best one counts.

 ###Challenge Two

-Based on what you learned from the
+Based on what you learned from Challenge one - no trial runs allowed.
 6 cones in a row 0.5 meters apart - zig zag throug the cones without knocking them over.

 ###Challenge Three